Spencer Steer Preview, Player Props: Reds vs. Diamondbacks

-The Cincinnati Reds, including Spencer Steer (.314 slugging percentage in past 10 games, including no home run), take on starting pitcher Zach Davies and the Arizona Diamondbacks at Chase Field, Saturday at 8:10 PM ET.
+On Sunday, Spencer Steer (.351 slugging percentage in past 10 games, with zero homers) and the Cincinnati Reds face the Arizona Diamondbacks, whose starting pitcher will be Slade Cecconi.
+First pitch is at 4:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Diamondbacks.
+In his last game, he had two hits (going 2-for-5 with a double and an RBI) against the Diamondbacks.

 Spencer Steer Game Info & Props vs. the Diamondbacks